Tokyo Story: Critical reception

-The film holds a 100% "Fresh" rating on the review aggregate website Rotten Tomatoes, based on 49 critical reviews, with an average score of 9.60/10.
-The site's consensus reads: "Tokyo Story is a Yasujiro Ozu masterpiece whose rewarding complexity has lost none of its power more than half a century on".
+It is also jointly ranked #1 on Metacritic's Filtered "Best Movies of All Time".
 John Walker, former editor of the Halliwell's Film Guides, places Tokyo Story at the top of his published list of the best 1000 films ever made.
 Tokyo Story is also included in film critic Derek Malcolm's The Century of Films, a list of films which he deems artistically or culturally important, and Time magazine lists it among its All-Time 100 Movies.

-Roger Ebert included it in his series of great movies, and Paul Schrader placed it in the "Gold" section of his Film Canon.
+Roger Ebert of the Chicago Sun-Times included it in his series of great movies, and Paul Schrader placed it in the "Gold" section of his Film Canon.
 Martin Scorsese included it on a list of "39 Essential Foreign Films for a Young Filmmaker."